zaplitny/time-duration-picker/README.md

 use it by implementing a [DialogFragment](https://developer.android.com/reference/android/support/v4/app/DialogFragment.html) instead to gracefully handle orientation changes.

 Fortunately TimeDurationPicker library already provides a matching base class for this use case: `TimeDurationPickerDialogFragment`.
 Implement the `onDurationSet()` method to handle the new duration when the user closed the dialog using the OK button.
 Optionally you can override the `getInitialDuration()` method to provide a duration that should be shown initially, when the dialog is brought up.
+You may also override `setTimeUnits()` to modify the units of time displayed on the widget.

 From the sample application:
 ```java